N3BCKN/exif/README.md

-Simple script to fetch any given exif data fron any image, both locally or from url:
+## Simple script to fetch any given exif data fron any image.
+Both locally or from url:

 E.g.